mtasende/data-utils/data_utils_mt/README.md

 # Data Utils
-Utility functions for Pandas and Data Analysis
+Utility functions for Pandas and Data Analysis.
+This package is available through PyPI.

 ## Installations
 This project was created using Python 3.
+To install:
 ```
 pip install data-utils
 ```